 In 2019 planning continued in an effort to identify the Tentatively Selected Plan (TSP) for the Pool 2 DMMP that would meet the Federal Standard.

-The draft report with the TSP will be released to the public for a 30-day review in October 2019.
-The Corps will evaluate and consider all public comments for the final DMMP.
-A final plan and subsequent real estate acquisition are anticipated to begin in 2020.
+The draft report with the TSP was released to the public for review for greater than 30 days in November 2019.
+The Corps evaluated and considered all public comments for the final DMMP.

 Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project via the River and Harbor Act of 1930.